syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 {% endhighlight %}
 {% endtabs %}

-### Changing layout type of the DataFormItem
+#### Changing the layout type for the editor
-You can change layout type by using the `LayoutType` property of [DataFormItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormItem.html) and it will be handled in the [GenerateDataFormItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.SfDataForm.html#Syncfusion_Maui_DataForm_SfDataForm_GenerateDataFormItem) event.
+You can change layout type for the editor by using the `LayoutType` property of [DataFormItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormItem.html) and it will be handled in the [GenerateDataFormItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.SfDataForm.html#Syncfusion_Maui_DataForm_SfDataForm_GenerateDataFormItem) event.

 {% tabs %}
 {% highlight XAML %}